 Publish your website

 In 7 steps, we've taught you how to build a paid member-only website.
 Hopefully, you've learned many things about web development and Softr.
-If you have any questions, we have an active Slack community where you can ask them.
+If you have any questions, we have an active Softr community where you can ask them.
 Good luck with your community!